-Women Are Significantly More Likely Than Men to Live in Extreme Poverty: Report
+Women Are More Likely Than Men to Live in Extreme Poverty: Report

 The problem of sexism becomes even more stark when income levels are broken down.

-Women are 4% more likely than men overall to live in extreme poverty around the world, defined as living on less than $1.90 a day, and working age women are 22% more likely to do so, according to a sweeping new report released this week by the United Nations.
+Women are 4% more likely than men to live in extreme poverty around the world, defined as living on less than $1.90 a day, and working-age women are 22% more likely to live in extremely poverty, according to a sweeping new report released this week by the United Nations.